Our Walking Football Rules

-The FA have published official walking football rules (FA's Laws of the Game), however we have our own simplified set that we use for our friendly sessions.
+The FA have published official walking football rules, revised 1 March 2024 (FA's Laws of the Game), however we have our own simplified set that we use for our friendly sessions.
 They are broadly the same as those used by the FA and in friendly sessions elsewhere.

-1. Walking only at all times when the ball is in play.
+1. Walking only at all times.
 Players may not run or jog, with or without the ball.
+This includes:

 2. Players may not head the ball.